will-break-it/wallet-architecture/docs/CIP/CIP-XXXX/README.md

 }
 ```

 This allows the server to quickly identify the client's intent.
-More details on what typed messages exist will be covered further below.
+More details on what typed messages exist will be covered in [Client Typed Messages](#client-typed-messages) section.

 #### Server